 Reduced battery life

-Using the constant high level of electric assistance will dramatically reduce the range of the battery.
+Using a constant high level of electric assistance will dramatically reduce the range of the battery.
 More fun, faster speed equals less battery life.

 To give you an example, on an e-bike my wife is using, ECO mode estimated battery life is 100km (62 miles), and SPEED mode (maximum level of electric assistance on this model) estimated battery life is only 36km (22 miles).
 Sure, feel free to use SPEED mode, if your battery is fully charged and your journey is around 35km (20 miles).